 The second rotavirus vaccine, Rotarix, is made from one type of rotavirus originally isolated from a person and weakened in the lab.

 Studies of more than 130,000 infants showed that the vaccine did not cause vomiting, diarrhea, fever, irritability or poor feeding.

-In 1999, a different rotavirus vaccine, called Rotashield®, was removed from the market because it was found to cause a rare form of intestinal blockage, affecting about 1 in 10,000 children.
+In 1999, a different rotavirus vaccine, called Rotashield®, was removed from the market because it was found to cause a rare form of intestinal blockage (called intussusception), affecting about 1 in 10,000 children.
 The Rotashield vaccine was made using a strain of rotavirus originally isolated from a monkey and is no longer available in the U.S.

-The current rotavirus vaccines have also been found to be rare causes of intestinal blockage affecting about 1 in 100,000 children.
-Of interest, natural rotavirus is also a rare cause of intestinal blockage.
+The current rotavirus vaccines have also been found to be rare causes of intestinal blockage (intussusception) affecting about 1 in 100,000 children, usually occurring within a week after getting the first or second dose of vaccine.
+Of interest, natural rotavirus is also a rare cause of intussusception.
 Because both current rotavirus vaccines prevent rotavirus — and therefore prevent a rare form of intestinal blockage — the question became which was rarer, intestinal blockage caused by the vaccine or by natural infection.
 The question can be answered by looking at what happened to the rate of intestinal blockage once vaccination started to replace natural infection.
 Most recent evidence shows that the incidence of intestinal blockage of infants in the United States has not increased because of rotavirus vaccines.

 Other questions you might have